besco/muzadisk_parse/README.md

-# parse passes on muzadisk
+# Get tickets from the http://muzadisk.ru/tickets.html